AustralianBioCommons/how_to_findable_citable_software/pages/04_purpose_function_requirements.md

 {% include callout.html type="note" content="These options are listed in order of increasing complexity and completeness." %}

+{% include callout.html type="important" content="Don't forget that there are services available that allow you to check the FAIRness of your software!
+See [below](#check-fairness) for more details." %}

 ### 1. Ontology terms and tags